 I recently completed an almost 7 month Artist in Residence at the Mendocino Art Center in Mendocino, CA, which brought my previous Underwater/Ocean Series above the surface with a new Coastal Rock series I'm excited by.
 Aside from these, I sometimes then do a more playful non objective abstraction, which sets me free if I'm getting too constricted.

 I spent ten years managing the Bothwell Arts Center in Livermore while still maintaining my business as an artist.
-I left the Bothwell in March of 2017 and have dedicated my time to pour painting.
+I left the Bothwell in March of 2017 and have dedicated my time to taking pour painting to new levels.